Information about personal data processingInformation about personal data processing

 ERGO provides the personal data to shareholders; re-insurers; financial agents; the central register of reported insurance incidents; treating physicians and healthcare facilities; forensic experts; and persons that provide roadside assistance, telemarketing, auditing, IT, banking, postal, courier, data and document retention, and receivables management services to ERGO; lawyers; enforcement agents; National Bank of Slovakia conducting supervision of the activities of ERGO; tax office; courts; law enforcement; and other persons and authorities to whom ERGO is required by law to provide information.

-The current list of recipients is available on the ERGO website.
+The current list of recipients is available on the ERGO website (in Slovak language only).

 8. Transfer of personal data to third countries and international organisations